MuhammedFahizk/MERN-User-Management/README.md

 This application uses JSON Web Tokens (JWT) for user authentication.
 Upon successful login, the server issues an access token and a refresh token:

-- **Access Token**: This is a short-lived token (typically valid for 15-30 minutes) that is included in the Authorization header as a Bearer token for requests to protected routes.
+- **Access Token**: This is a short-lived token (typically valid for 15 minutes) that is included in the Authorization header as a Bearer token for requests to protected routes.
-- **Refresh Token**: This is a long-lived token (valid for days or weeks) used to obtain a new access token once the original has expired.
+- **Refresh Token**: This is a long-lived token (valid for 7 days ) used to obtain a new access token once the original has expired.
 It is sent to the server when the access token expires to generate a new access token without requiring the user to log in again.

 ## Contributing 🤝